apache/openserverless/README.md

 ### Cleanup

-If you do not want to keep the VM anymore, esure you have backed up all your files.
+If you do not want to keep the VM anymore, ensure you have backed up all your files.
 Then remove it in your cloud provider (check your cloud provider documentation).

 For multipass, use the following commands to cleanup: